AnjeshSingh-NITT/portfolio-website/README.md

 # Anjesh Singh - Portfolio Website

-A modern, futuristic portfolio website built with React and Tailwind CSS.
+A simple portfolio website built with React and Tailwind CSS.
 Features a sleek dark theme with interactive elements and smooth animations.

 ## 🚀 Features